SimeonHristov99/DL_24-25/README.md

 Only over email, using the already established email thread.

+### What is the timeline for submitting `For Home`?

+Think of it like a [scrum sprint](https://www.atlassian.com/agile/scrum/sprints).
+Usually, a sprint is `2` weeks.
+Well, in our course, it is `1` week.

+However, there are no problems if you cannot make it on time - just tell me.

 ### You are too mean and cause me psychological stress.
 How do I convey this to you?

 This can definitely happen as it's more than certain that the feedback I'll give you: